-BJA will require award recipients to submit performance measure data and performance reports in JustGrants.
-BJA will provide further guidance on the post-award submission process, if selected for award.
+BJA will require award recipients to submit performance measure data in the TTA Reporting Portal and separately submit a semi-annual performance report in JustGrants.
+BJA will provide further guidance on the post-award submission process, if the applicant is selected for award.
+A list of performance measure questions for this program can be found here.